thoughtbot/testing-rails/book/introduction/characteristics_of_an_effective_test_suite.md

 Tests cover all public code paths in your application.
 You should not be able to remove publicly accessible code from your production app without seeing test failures.
 If you aren't sufficiently covered, you can't make changes and be confident they won't break things.
-This makes is difficult to maintain your codebase.
+This makes it difficult to maintain your codebase.

 ### Reliable